VickenMat/Blockchain-Launchpad/Launchpad.md

 [zkSync](https://zksync.io/)

+## Layer-3

+[Layer-3](https://www.lcx.com/layers-of-blockchain-explained/) is known as the application layer whos primary responsibility is to host DApps and numerous other protocols that facilitate other apps.
+It is further divided into two sub-layers, application and execution.

 ## Oracles

 [Oracles](https://ethereum.org/en/developers/docs/oracles/) are applications that source, verify, and transmit off-chain data to smart contracts running on the blockchain.
-They provide a way for Web3 ecosystems to access existing data sources, legacy systems, and advanced computations, extending the utility and value of dApps.
+They provide a way for Web3 ecosystems to access existing data sources, legacy systems, and advanced computations, extending the utility and value of DApps.

 For example, let’s assume Alice and Bob want to bet on the outcome of a sports match.
 Alice bets $20 on team A and Bob bets $20 on team B, with the $40 total held in escrow by a smart contract.
 When the game ends, how does the smart contract know whether to release the funds to Alice or Bob?
 The answer is it requires an oracle mechanism to fetch accurate match outcomes offchain and deliver it to the blockchain in a secure and reliable manner.